woossi0/suite/docs/geoexplorer/src/using/upload.rst

 After the upload process is complete, you will see your new layer in the :guilabel:`Available Layers` panel.
 You can now :ref:`geoexplorer.using.add` to your map.

 .. _geoexplorer.using.upload.formats:

 Data formats
 ------------

 The :guilabel:`Upload layers` panel will accept data in either shapefile or GeoTIFF format.
-If you are uploading shapefile data, the shapefile must be converted to archive file (zip/tar/gzip/bzip).
-This is required because the upload data process requires a single file, and shapefiles include a number of files (including, but not limited to, ``.shp``, ``.shx``, and ``.dbf`` files).
+If you are uploading shapefiles, the shapefile must be added to an archive file (zip, tar, gzip, or bzip).
+(The upload data process requires a single file, and shapefiles include a number of files including, but not limited to, ``.shp``, ``.shx``, and ``.dbf`` files.)

-..
-If you are uploading shapefile data, the shapefile must be compressed into a zip, tar, gzip, or bzip archive.
-A GeoTIFF file (``.tif``) does not need to be in an archive format, but may be if required.
+A GeoTIFF file (``.tif``) does not need to be in an archive format, but may be added to an archive file if reducing file size is a requirement.
-..
-Required by what?
-This sentence is rather unclear.